Ways to Avoid the Appearance of Tonsil Stones

 4. Brush your teeth regularly.

 Not maintaining good oral hygiene is a primary cause of tonsil stones.
-Brushing your teeth in the morning, before going to bed and after each meal is the basis of healthy oral hygiene habits and is the first step to prevent stones in the tonsils.
+Brushing your teeth in the morning, before going to bed and after each meal is the basis of healthy oral hygiene habits and is the first step to prevent tonsil stones.
 This measure will help eliminate food particles and bacteria that can accumulate in the corners and cracks of the tonsils.

 Remember to brush your tongue too, as it can harbor bacteria, mucus and food residues that may go unnoticed.